-The Reserve bank of India has the authority to issue currency.
-The current system of Indian government to issue notes is "Minimum Reserve
+The Reserve bank of India has the authority to

 System".
 Under this policy, the minimum reserves to be maintained in the form of gold and foreign exchange should consists of rupees 200 crore.
 Out this reserve, the value of gold to be maintained is rupees 115 crore.
-This system was introduced in

-1956 replacing the proportional reserve system, and continues till date.
+This system was reserve system, and continues till date.